gaoyuanlu/gaoyuan.lu.github.io/_pages/about.md

 Welcome to my personal website.

-I am a PhD student in the School of Pharmacy at the UW-Madison and am so proud to be a member of [Li Lab](https://www.lilabs.org/).
-My primary research interest is the use of mass spectrometry to solve biological questions. #TeamMassSpec
+I am a PhD student in the School of Pharmacy at the UW-Madison.
+My primary research interest is to use biological mass spectrometry to answer questions about cell-to-cell signaling peptides.

-When I’m not working, I enjoy traveling and swimming.
-Please feel free to reach out to me via email at gaoyuan.lu[at]protonmail.com.